Brendenjones12/CapstoneProjectTemplate/Documentation/User.md

 3. type in the answer
 4. click create question button

-### View Data
+### Manage Questions
-![View Data][Prof-Vie]
+![Manage Questions][Prof-Vie]
-1. Click on the drop down below "Add Data" to select the class name of the class you'd like to add the new question to.
+1. Click on the drop down next to "Select Course" to select the class name of the class you'd like to view the questions of.
-2. Input the question text of the new question you'd like to add to the selected course in the "Question" field.
-2. Input the answer text of the new question you'd like to add to the selected course in the "Answer" field.
+2. Click the "View Course's Questions" button to load all the created questions for the selected course.
+3. You can click the "Edit Question" button next to the question you want to edit.
+It will then let you edit them.
+You can then click "Submit Question" to submit the edits.
-4. Hit the "Submit New Question" button to submit the data.
-If your new question doesn't conflict with any existing ones, it'll tell you it was successful.
-Otherwise, it will let you know of any errors.
+4. You can click the "Delete Question" button next to the question you want to delete.

-### Create Syllabus
+### Manage Syllabus
-![Create Syllabus][Prof-Syl]
+![Manage Syllabus][Prof-Syl]
+1. Select which course you are wanting to manage a syllabus for from the drop down menu
+2. From here, one of three options become available:
+  - If no syllabus exists for the selected course, you can fill out the fields and submit them to create a new syllabus for that course.
+  - If a syllabus already exists, you can change the fields and then hit the "update" button to submit your changes to the syllabus.
+  - If a syllabus already exists, you can hit the delete button to delete the syllabus and create a new one.

+### Manage Student Enrollment
+![Manage Student Enrollment][Prof-Stu]
-1. Select which course you are adding a syllabus to from the drop down menu
+1. Select which course you are wanting to manage a syllabus for from the drop down menu
 2. From here, one of three options become available:
   - If no syllabus exists for the selected course, you can fill out the fields and submit them to create a new syllabus for that course.
   - If a syllabus already exists, you can change the fields and then hit the "update" button to submit your changes to the syllabus.